UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 | RTS |     |
 | GND |   Signal ground  |

 The interface could be used with [GHxPIN01](https://www.mlab.cz/module/GHxPIN01/) for connection to other laboratory devices or experiments.
+The [MLAB.cz](https://www.mlab.cz/) contains plenty of additional hardware that could be used.

 ![LABDOS01 opened with MLAB base board and GHxPIN01 module](LABDOS01S_opened_GHxPIN01.jpg)

-Additionally, there exists the TFUSBSERIAL01 gadget, which allows direct connection to the JST-GH UART connector.
+Additionally, there exists the [TFUSBSERIAL01 gadget](https://docs.thunderfly.cz/avionics/TFUSBSERIAL01/), which could be used for direct connection to the JST-GH UART connector.

 ### JST-GH Auxiliary IO